 Many of us remember the beginning of school as a time when teachers posted and explained their classroom rules.
 These rules were teacher-generated.
-Norms, on the other hand, are co-created by students and teachers, and describe “an agreement among members of a classroom or school about how they will treat one another.”
-(Borich, in Finley) These norms are agreed upon, tried out, and then discussed and revised as members interact with the norms and each other.
+Classroom agreements, on the other hand, are co-created by students and teachers, and describe “an agreement among members of a classroom or school about how they will treat one another.”
+(Borich, in Finley) These agreements are accepted, tried out, and then discussed and revised as members interact with the agreements and each other.

-Norms should be responsive to our students’ current needs, identities, and beliefs.
-Norms specific to math class require a community that is prepared to work together, listen actively, and contribute ideas.
+Classroom agreements should be responsive to our students’ current needs, identities, and beliefs.
+Agreements specific to math class require a community that is prepared to work together, listen actively, and contribute ideas.
 There is a focus on respect for students’ thinking, acceptance of differences, and building on each child’s strengths.
 (More on the importance of equitable math learning communities here.)

-Here are some ideas for developing norms for your mathematics classroom, and for sustaining them throughout the year.
+Here are some ideas for developing classroom agreements for your mathematics classroom, and for sustaining them throughout the year.

 - What helps you learn math?

 - What can you do to help others learn math?

 - What makes you feel that your ideas are valuable?

 - How can you make others feel that their ideas are valuable?

 - What does it mean to be “smart” or “capable” in math?